Here’s a fact: Your child is going to make an occasional spelling mistake.

 Ask your student to carefully read exactly what she has written down.

 Often, she will be able to see and correct her own error.

 Determine the cause of the spelling mistake.

 For example, perhaps your child left out a sound or added an extra one, or perhaps she didn’t apply a rule, made a visual error, or forgot to think through syllables or root words.
 Talk through the reasons the word is misspelled.
 Doing this will help the correct spelling make more sense to her than if you simply correct the mistake without explanation.
-She will also be better equipped to spell the word correctly in the future.
 If you need to review a phonogram or a rule, now is the time to do it.

 Have your student spell the word again.